oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   |Changing security settings under domainInfo or SecurityConfiguration section (non dynamic changes)|Changes are committed, domain will rolling restart|No action required|
   |Changing the listen port, address, SSL on a server or channel (unsupported online changes)|Error in the introspect job, job will retry until error is corrected or cancel|Use offline updates or recreate the domain|

 Unsupported Changes:

 For any of these unsupported changes, the introspect job will fail and automatically retry up to 6 times.
 You can either cancel the job, correct the problem, and wait for the job retry interval.

 - Topology changes, including SSL.
 The introspection job will fail and automatically retry up to 6 times.
 - Dependency deletion.
 For example, trying to delete a datasource that is referenced by a persistent store, even if both of them are deleting at the same time.
 The introspection job will fail and automatically retry up to 6 times
+- There seems to be a problem in WDT when updating ServerDebug attributes of a dynamic server, this is under investigation.

 Preventing domain restart